 Your driver’s rights when pulled over in VA depend on the reason you’re being pulled over.
 The type of stop – and therefore, your rights during the stop – determines what happens next.

-Under the Fourth Amendment to the Constitution, we are all protected from “unreasonable searches and seizures” of our persons and property.
-Your car is considered a rolling piece of your personal property, so you are entitled to a certain expectation of privacy in your vehicle.
+Under the Fourth Amendment to the Constitution, we are protected from “unreasonable searches and seizures” of our persons and property.
+Your car is considered a rolling piece of your personal property.
+You are entitled to a certain expectation of privacy in your vehicle.
 However, because your car can roll away, there are exceptions to your Fourth Amendment rights.

 You probably committed a moving violation.
 Any minor infraction – speeding, running a red light, texting while your car is moving – is justification for a police officer to pull you over.
-This is called a “Terry stop,” and it is perfectly legal.
-A Terry stop is a temporary detainment for a reasonable period of time, allowing the officer to alert you to your misconduct and determine whether you’re up to anything else.
+This is called a “Terry Stop,” and is legal.
+A Terry stop is a temporary detainment, which is when the officer will determine if you’ve done anything wrong.

-During a Terry stop, your rights are slightly diminished.
-You don’t have to answer any incriminating questions, but a Virginia officer has the right to ascertain that you are who you say you are, that you own (or have the right to drive) the vehicle, that it is insured, and that you are licensed to drive it.
+During a Terry Stop, your rights are slightly diminished.
+You don’t have to answer any incriminating questions, but a Virginia officer has the right to know who you are, that you own (or have the right to drive) the vehicle, that it’s insured and that you are licensed to drive it.

 In Virginia, if you don’t have your driver’s license on you, you will be fined $10 unless you present a valid ID to the court before your court date (assuming you have one).
 If your name comes back with outstanding warrants, or your car comes back stolen, you may be in trouble.
-Likewise, if the officer smells alcohol or marijuana, or sees other drug paraphernalia in plain view in your car, the stop may escalate to an arrest.
+Likewise, if the officer smells alcohol or marijuana, or sees other drug paraphernalia in plain view, the stop may escalate to an arrest.

-Beyond the basic identifying questions, an officer does not have the right to ask you anything.
-If you are asked “do you know how fast you were going?” “where are you going?” or “where are you coming from?” you do not have to answer – but you should be polite in declining.
+Beyond the basic identifying questions, an officer does not have the right to ask you anything else.
+If you are asked “do you know how fast you were going?” “where are you going?” or “where are you coming from?” you do not have to answer.
+But you should be polite in declining.

 Traffic Stop Searches

-Your car may be searched if the officer has a drug dog who alerts to the presence of illegal substances, or if there is evidence of illegal activity within plain sight in the car.
-In these instances, the level of suspicion is elevated and the officer now has probable cause to search your vehicle, with or without your consent.
+Your car may be searched if the officer has a drug dog who alerts the officer to the presence of illegal substances, or if there is evidence of illegal activity within plain sight in the car.
+In these cases, the officer now has probable cause to search your vehicle, with or without your consent.

-Finally, if the officer can articulate a justifiable and reasonable cause to believe you may be concealing a weapon, he may ask you to exit the car and perform a limited frisk, or search of your person.
-This frisk is for the safety of the officer, and is a limited search for the purpose of determining if you are carrying a weapon or are in some other way a threat to the officer’s safety.
+Finally, if the officer has reasonable cause to believe you may be concealing a weapon, he may ask you to exit the car and perform a limited frisk.
+The frisk is for the safety of the officer, and is a limited search to determine if you are carrying a weapon.

 I… may have committed a crime.